devsecopsgirl/internship-appsecco/docs/docker.md

-# Implementing SuiteCRM through Docker
+# Performing DAST of SuiteCRM through Docker

 ## Objective

-This section aims to implement the application SuiteCRM through Docker and deploy it through a pipeline.
-Solution to the first point of the [problem statement](https://intern-appsecco.netlify.app/problem-statement/) under Task 2.
+This section aims to implement the application SuiteCRM through Docker and deploy it through a pipeline and it's just improvisation of previous section `Dynamic Analysis of SuiteCRM`(https://intern-appsecco.netlify.app/dast-tools/) as here I will perform DAST of SuiteCRM through container.
+Solution to the first and second point of the [problem statement](https://intern-appsecco.netlify.app/problem-statement/) under Task 2.

 ## Docker